Troubleshooting Guide

 Why Your Refrigerator Is Not Cooling

 A refrigerator that won't cool is urgent — food spoils fast.
+Limited airflow space and tightly installed units can make cooling issues more noticeable.
 Before assuming a major failure, there are several common causes worth checking.

 Food Safety First